ned14/zero-copy-socket-test/Readme.md

 ### CPU usage: ###

 Instead of performance, can zero copy reduce CPU utilisation?

+#### Linux: ####
 For 1500 byte UDP packets over a Gigabit ethernet link, I see these whole system load factors on Linux:

 Linux => Linux without splice(): 0.90
 Linux => Linux with splice(): 0.92